Setting up a Charity (England/Wales)

 You may not consider these ‘downsides’, just what is required and what are the restrictions.

 You could also consider opening an ‘unregistered’ charity, for the purposes of having funds held not by an individual.
-You can’t employ, enter into contracts etc, but if you’re income is unlikely to hit the £5k threshold (at which point you have to register) it might be the easiest option.
+You can’t employ, enter into contracts etc, but if you’re income is unlikely to reach the threshold of £5k income (at which point you have to register) it might be the easiest option.
 No Gift Aid though.
 More details here

 What sort of charity should we go for?